boobo94/boobo94.github.io/_posts/2022/08/2022-08-12-how-to-launch-a-startup.md

 ### Freelancing Marketplaces

 UpWork, Freelancers, Fiverr.
 You might think these are marketplaces that only serve service providers.
 But you may think at them as aquisition channels.

-### Build your website

-You need an website for your business. so better start building it right now.

-Don't build something very complex, because at this stage you don't need to.
-Just present the business and ship it.

-Don't have the skills to [create your website](https://cmevo.com/showcase-website-design/)?
-Because I may help you, my agency is building startups and can help you to create your website, app or the whole idea.

 [Resources to generate free legal pages for your website](https://whyboobo.com/resources/generate-website-legal-pages/)